taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 API definitions change.

 ### Language clients wihtout type code generation (node.js, python)

+The clients that do not dynamically generate code still need to retain information from the API references and schemas.
+Those clients should be shipped together with a set of references and schemas, but provide the facility for these references and schemas to be refetched from a taskcluster deployment (specified by a taskcluster root URL).

 ## Changes to taskcluster client features and configuration